Wurthma/Docker/README.md

 `docker run ubuntu`

-Execute the image 'ubuntu' if exists and create a new container.
+Run the 'ubuntu' image if it exists and create a new container.
 If the image does not exist docker will look for it in [Docker Hub](https://hub.docker.com/ "Docker Hub").

 -----------------------